agile-ts/documentation/docs/packages/core/features/collection/Methods.md

     default: Group("default") // value [1, 9, 22]
 }
 ```
-By default, each collected Data will be added to the `default` Group.
+By default, all collected Data is added to the `default` Group.
 In conclusion, we can draw that the `default` Group represents all [Items](./Introduction.md#-item) of the Collection.
-But don't forget that each Item is stored in the Collection itself, and Groups are just possible interfaces to the stored Items.
+But don't forget that each Item is stored in the Collection itself and not in the Group.
+Imagine Groups as interfaces to the stored Items.

 ### 🌎 Existing primaryKey
-In case we collect a data object which contains an already existing `primary Key`,
+We don't have to worry about collecting an already existing `primary Key`.
-the new data will overwrite the existing data.
+If this is the case, the existing data gets simply overwritten by the new one.
 ```ts {3}
 MY_COLLECTION.collect({id: 1, name: "jeff"});
 MY_COLLECTION.getItemValue(1); // Returns '{id: 1, name: "jeff"}'